dsdanielpark/doc-filter/README.md

-# Python Package: Filtering
+# Python Package: Filter
-The Python package "filtering" is used to detect and remove inappropriate information from text.
+The Python package `filter` is used to detect and remove inappropriate information from text.

 # Installation
 ```